Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 I stood firm Saturday morning, albeit unhappily.

-I wanted toast!
-I wanted pasta!
+I wanted toast and I wanted pasta!
 And we STILL had some of my Mum’s homemade Christmas Cake in the cupboard (alcohol infused, so still fresh).

 Ash and I had a very long talk about Keto versus plain old calorie counting, and how that would mean I could eat whatever the hell I want while keeping within my set limits.